 Plate Spinning, Plot Spinning

-A good analogy is a juggler spinning plates.
+A good analogy is an acrobat spinning plates.
 If my instincts say the story I want to tell is likely going to be about 75,000-85,000 words (e.g. Substitute for Love or Finders Keepers), then the cut-off for tossing a new plate in the air is at about 20,000 words.
 The next 40,000 words will keep every plate spinning.
 At 60,000 words it’s time to start catching plates, one-by-one, leaving the best for a skillful, confident final act, then exit stage right.
 When all the plates are caught, the story is over.
 There might be a little bit to be done so everyone can catch their breath, take a bow, do a very short encore if the audience clamors.

 If I don’t stick to this rule, I make sure I know why.
 But quite often, when I struggle with the last 25% and suddenly nothing that I know must happen seems logical or natural to the story, I realize the problem has to be in the first 25%, where I failed to set up in some way what I’m trying to get to unfold at the end of the story.
 The fix is not to toss a new plate in the air near the end of the story, but to go all the way back to the beginning and figure out where that plate should have been launched in the first place, in harmony and balance with the other plates being set into motion.